demisto/content-docs/content-repo/extra-docs/integrations/saml-pingone.md

 Primary Verification Certificate | Your own certificate.
 For help creating a new certificate go to the [Set Up SAML Logout Article](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-2/cortex-xsoar-admin/users-and-roles/authenticate-users-with-saml-20/set-up-adfs-as-the-identity-provider-using-saml-20/set-up-saml-logout.html) and follow Step 1. | False
 Signing | Sign Response | False

 In the **Group Access** section, add each group that you would like to associate to this application.
 This is where you define which groups to associate with XSOAR, which will be mapped to XSOAR roles.
-For example, you can create a group that includes all uses in a single group called _Users_.
+For example, you can create a group that includes all users in a single group called _Users_.

 ### Configure the SAML 2.0 Integration in XSOAR